Little Women Movie Review: Greta Gerwig Speaks For Every Woman In This Classic Tale

 Duration: 135 minutes

 Story: Little Women by Greta Gerwig is based on an extract from the first book in Louisa May Alcott's Little Women series.
-The March sisters candidly talk open up about love, life and their dreams and expectations unapologetically.
+The March sisters candidly open up about love, life and their dreams and expectations unapologetically.

 Review: Greta Gerwig in Little Women celebrates all kinds of women, their personalities and different journeys.
 Without having to justify their thoughts and feelings the March sisters take charge of their lives and also live on through the consequences.